simter/simter-kv/docs/rest-api.md

 ## 2. Create or update key-value pairs

-If the key is exists update its value, otherwise create a new key-value pair.
+If the key is exists, update its value, otherwise create a new key-value pair.

 ### Request